bptlab/ark_automate/wiki/Styling-concept.md

 How to use this color schema:

-- color-primary: Is the primary color of our brand.
+- color-primary: This is the primary color of our brand.
 It is used for important elements (e.g headlines)
 - color-primary-inverted: Is the main color complementing the primary color.
-For example it can be used for the header/footer.
+For example, it can be used for the header/footer.
-- color-primary-inverted-2: Is the another color complementing the primary color.
+- color-primary-inverted-2: This is another color complementing the primary color.
 It is useful in combination with color-primary-inverted.
 - color-primary-inverted-text: Is the color of all text written on color-primary-inverted or color-primary-inverted-2.
-- color-background: Is the main background color of the website and should therefore be used for the coloring of the background.
+- color-background: This is the main background color of the website and should therefore be used for the coloring of the background.
-- color-background-2: Is another background color that can be used on the main background color (e.g. for containers).
+- color-background-2: This is another background color that can be used on the main background color (e.g. for containers).
 - color-background-text: The color of all the text that is either written on color-background or color-background-2
-- color-cta: Is the "call-to-action" color and thus is used for elements like buttons.
+- color-cta: This is the "call-to-action" color and thus is used for elements like buttons.

 ### Font